powerhome/power-tools/docs/CONTRIBUTING.md

 * [ ] be versioned, with its own constant (`packages/yourpackage/lib/yourpackage/version.rb` for ruby gems)
 * [ ] track its versioned changes with a changelog
 * [ ] include proper testing, both automated and manual.
 See [Testing](./README.md#testing-) for more
+* [ ] commit all lockfiles, including yarn.lock, gemfile.lock and/or any appraisal-based lockfiles

 Additional, ruby gems should have: